The Oil Market Missed Some Fascinating News

 From what I have seen in the energy space, I believe there's a strong case to be made that oil demand this year is stronger than what many in the space seem to believe.
 I made a similar argument for last year which, in hindsight, proved to be accurate.
 However, for this year in particular, while demand forecasts from the EIA (Energy Information Administration) have been reasonably robust, the IEA seems to disagree with me and with them.

 If the IEA's numbers are accurate, demand growth this year should come out to be 1.3 million barrels per day, particularly strengthening in the second half of this year.
 That said, so far this year, and through the rest of the first half of 2017, the IEA believes that demand will be weaker to the tune of around 0.115 million barrels per day.
 This weakness will be driven, if they are correct, by India, the US, Germany and Turkey.
-I am not familiar with the economic condition of Germany or Turkey, so I can't comment there, but weak motor gasoline in the US has been an issue (though it has been largely offset by robust distillate fuel demand), and India has been negatively affected by its decision to abruptly replace some of their currency last year.
+I am not familiar with the economic condition of Germany or Turkey, so I can't comment there; but weak motor gasoline in the US has been an issue (though it has been largely offset by robust distillate fuel demand) and India has been negatively affected by its decision to abruptly replace some of their currency last year.
 The one upbeat thing here, though, is that stronger second-half demand should cancel those weaknesses out, according to the IEA.

 What about supply?

 Demand is a big piece of the pie, but it's only one piece.
-The other, supply, can be just as important, if not more so.
+The other, supply, can be just as important if not more so.
 Thus far, supplies seem to support a more bullish thesis for oil investors.
 In April, for instance, global supplies managed to fall by 0.14 million barrels per day, coming in at 96.17 million barrels per day.
 This represents a year-over-year drop of 0.09 million barrels per day.
 This came in spite of Nigeria and Saudi Arabia adding to global supplies, raising OPEC output by 0.065 million barrels per day, up to 31.78 million barrels per day for the year.

 For the rest of this year, we should see some increase, unfortunately, coming from non-OPEC nations.
 Interestingly, the IEA suspects that non-OPEC production during 2017 should come out to 0.60 million barrels per day above where it was in 2016.
 This is quite a bit smaller than the 0.95 million barrels per day OPEC is now forecasting, and it's still smaller than the 0.87 million barrels per day that the EIA anticipates for the year.
 It will be interesting to see if the IEA's number increases soon, or if the other two will see a downward revision in their forecasts (probably the former, but hopefully the latter).